RetroDECK/ES-DE/THEMES-DEV.md

     - Valid values are `nearest` or `linear`
     - Default is `nearest`
 * `color` - type: COLOR
-    - Multiply each pixel's color by this color.
-For example, an all-white image with `<color>FF0000</color>` would become completely red.
-You can also control the transparency of an image with `<color>FFFFFFAA</color>` - keeping all the pixels their normal color and only affecting the alpha channel.
+    - Applies a color shift to the image by multiplying each pixel's color by this color value.
+For example, an all-white image with `FF0000` applied would become completely red.
+You can also control the transparency of the image by setting the value to for example `FFFFFFAA`.
+This keeps all pixels at their normal color and only affects the alpha channel.
+    - Default is `FFFFFFFF` (no color shift applied)
 * `colorEnd` - type: COLOR
-    - Works exactly in the same way as `color` but can be set as the end color to apply a color shift gradient to the image.
+    - Works in the exact same way as `itemColor` but can be set as the end color to apply a color shift gradient.
+    - Default is the same value as `color`
 * `gradientType` - type: STRING
     - The direction to apply the color shift gradient if both `color` and `colorEnd` have been defined.
     - Valid values are `horizontal` or `vertical`